On Learning Latent Models with Multi-Instance Weak Supervision: Introduction

+The \textit{transition function} $\sigma$ is not necessarily one-to-one.
+For instance, multiple combinations of digits can lead to the same target sum.
+The above leaves us with two questions to answer: \emph{can we provide any learning guarantees for the classifiers ${f_1, \dots, f_n}$?} and \textit{what if $\sigma$ is unknown?} Despite that multiple techniques for neuro-symbolic and latent structural learning have been recently proposed, those theoretical questions remain open.
+Practically, for the single input case ($M=1$), our setting can reduce to that of \emph{partial label learning} (PLL), where each input instance is accompanied by a set of labels, including the gold one \cite{EM-PLL,cour2011,structured-prediction-pll,progressive-pll,deep-naive-pll,weighthed-loss-pll,instance-dependent-pll,noisy-pll}.
+However, a key PLL learnability assumption -- that the probability a wrong label co-occurs with the gold one is always less than one \cite{learnability-pll}-- is violated in our setting, rendering existing learnability results inapplicable.
+This is because $\sigma$ is a deterministic but \textit{not} necessarily bijective function, as opposed to $\sigma$ in PLL which is randomized.

 Due to its relevance to PLL, we refer to our learning setting as \emph{multi-instance PLL}.
 Differently from prior art, e.g., \cite{relaxed-supervision,pmlr-v48-raghunathan16}, we do not restrict $\sigma$ to specific types of functions, e.g., linear functions.
 Hence, we can express constraints in several formal languages, including systems of Boolean equations and Datalog \cite{abiteboul95foundation}, a language widely used in neuro-symbolic techniques \cite{scallop}.
 Notice that many neuro-symbolic learning techniques are oblivious to the implementation of the symbolic component: abstracting the symbolic component as a transition $\sigma$ has been actually proposed as the means to compositionally integrate neural with symbolic models \cite{neurolog}.
+Furthermore, although we primarily consider deterministic transitions motivated by the neuro-symbolic and NLP literature, our results can be extended to support randomized transitions when $\sigma$ is known.

-We make \emph{minimal} assumptions on the data distributions.
-In fact, we prove learnability even under the ``toughest" distributions that concentrate their mass on a single instance.
-In addition, we provide learning guarantees under the semantic loss \cite{pmlr-v80-xu18h}, a widely-used surrogate loss for training classifiers subject to logical theories \cite{DBLP:journals/corr/abs-1907-08194,neurolog,scallop}.
+We aim to make \emph{minimal} assumptions on the data distributions by showing learnability even under the ``toughest" distributions.
+In addition, we provide learning guarantees under the semantic loss \cite{pmlr-v80-xu18h}, a widely-used surrogate loss for training classifiers subject to logical theories \cite{DBLP:journals/corr/abs-1907-08194, neurolog, scallop}.
 To our knowledge, we are the first to provide this theoretical analysis, closing a gap in the neuro-symbolic and latent structural learning literature.